Raleigh, Wakefield, Louisburg & Creedmoor-Butner

-Traditional braces have been around for a long time, and they’re probably the most recognizable symbol of orthodontics in Raleigh, Louisburg, and Creedmoor and the surrounding area.
+Traditional metal braces have been around for a long time, and they’re probably the most recognizable symbol of orthodontics in Raleigh, Wakefield, Louisburg, Creedmoor-Butner, and the surrounding areas.

-Today’s metal braces are smaller and more comfortable than ever before, and work faster to give you a beautiful and healthy smile!
+Today’s braces are smaller and more comfortable than ever before and work faster to give you a beautiful and healthy smile.

 All About Raleigh Orthodontics Braces

 They are smaller and more comfortable than ever before and constructed of high-grade space-age-metal alloys.
 With metal braces, you have the option of adding colored elastics (rubber bands) for a more unique and colorful smile.